lawbel/zig-shogi/README.md

 Stalemate occurs when a player has no legal moves available to them.
 In Shogi, this results in a loss for the player who cannot move.
-This is different than Chess, where this results in a draw for both players.
+This is different than Chess, where this would result in a draw for both players.

 [direnv]: https://direnv.net
 [sdl2]: https://www.libsdl.org